 Odds are you’re expending more resources than you need to on hiring.
-Of course, it’s often preferable to not have to dip into the market at all, which is where employee retention and development strategies come into play.
+Of course, it’s always preferable to not have to dip into the market at all, which is where employee retention and development strategies come into play.

 However, when new blood is needed, you can save resources by streamlining your hiring process.
+Here I’ll take you through 7 methods to do just that.

-7 Ways To Streamline Your Hiring Process
+8 Ways to Streamline Your Hiring Process

-Here’s what you can do to streamline your hiring process and make it more efficient:
+If you're refining your process checklists, you're going to want to include the following things that you can do to streamline your hiring process and make it more efficient:

 Taking the time to create a hiring plan, while it may seem a bit time-intensive at the beginning, will pay dividends in the long run.